ernw/ss7MAPer/README.md

 You will need:

  * Erlang.
-Get it from your repo or from http://www.erlang.org
+Get it from your repo or from http://www.erlang.org.
+Currently only building with Erlang <= 17.5 due to a bug in the Erlang ASN.1 compiler.

  * Rebar.
 Get it from your repo or from https://github.com/rebar/rebar